 Shopify is famous for offering a lot of choices and that applies to the cost of themes as well.
 The prices range from zero to almost $200.
 That means you have to carefully think about what you want, make a list and then narrow it down to what you need.
 In other words, referee the fight between ‘must-have’ and ‘nice-to-have’.

 Like almost everything in our life, we get what we pay for.
 We’re not saying that free themes are somewhat bad or inferior, far from it.
-In fact, in some cases, a free theme will be the most reasonable choice.
+In fact, in some cases, a free theme will be the most reasonable choice, you can also check whether the free theme you are choosing is good or not by analysis of shopify's free theme.
 Bottom line is, if you plan for something beyond basics, go for the premium themes.
 Since they usually provide expanded functionality and flexibility, the chances are good that with them you’ll find a lot of your must-have features.

 It’s important to survey the number of products you have at your disposal now and how many you plan to sell, once your store takes off.